kubeflow/website/content/docs/azure/deploy/install-kubeflow.md

     # Set the configuration file to use, such as the file specified below:
     export CONFIG_URI="{{% config-uri-k8s-istio %}}"

-    # Set Azure CLI and kubctl to point to the new cluster
+    # Set Azure CLI and kubctl to point and set cerdentials to the new cluster
     az aks get-credentials -n  ${NAME} -g ${RESOURCE_GROUP_NAME}

     # Generate and deploy Kubeflow: